teleporthq/teleport-documentation/uidl/examples.md

 If you want to build your own UIDL starting from this examples and see the output in real time, check out the online [component playground](https://repl.teleporthq.io/).

 :::tip
-The UIDL element types (ex: container, text, image, etc.) are platform indepentent and can represent any kind of interface, not being locked-in for web interfaces.
+The UIDL element types (ex: container, text, image, etc.) are platform independent and can represent any kind of interface, not being locked-in for web interfaces.
 :::

 ## Referencing Dynamic Values